Does your dog eat too fast? We share with you these hacks for making your DIY slow-feeder dog bowl.

 When your dog gobbles up his food and treats from his dog dish so fast, it scares you.
 He might get choked at any minute.
 You worry so much.

 Can I Make my own DIY Slow Feeder Dog Bowls?

 So, how do you make a DIY homemade dog feeder?

-One way to create your DIY slow feeder dog bowls is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder one.
+One way to create your DIY slow feeders is by buying a dog bowl insert or accessory that would turn any dog bowl into a slow feeder.

 Here are some things you easily find at home that you can easily use as slow feeders for your dog.